hphelion/documentation/cloudos/develop.quickstart-intro.md

 ### Getting the Security Token via a REST Call

-To generate a security token, use:
+To generate a v3 security token, use:

 <pre>
-&lt;keystone_server>:35357/v3/tokens
+POST &lt;keystone_server>:5000/v3/auth/tokens
 </pre>

 In the Header, specify: